 Additionally, the multi-manager SAM Portfolios provide financial professionals with a robust practice management solution to help strengthen client acquisition and retention efforts.

 The following is an economic and market outlook and overview of the strategies implemented this quarter.

-- Moving out of longer-term U.S. government bonds in favor of fixed-income positions that are less sensitive to the potential for rising interest rates.
+- Reduce positions in U.S. government bonds and investment-grade corporate bonds in favor of fixed-income positions that are less sensitive to the possibility of rising interest rates.